cfc-ray/L1-Crazyflie/README.md

 1. **Hardware setup**

 We *strongly encourage* you to use some additional sensors to help the Crazyflie with localization.
-The simplest way to do this is to purchase an Optical Flow deck [(linked here)](https://store.bitcraze.io/collections/decks/products/flow-deck-v2).
-If you are using some sort of external localization tool such as Vicon, Optitrack, or any of the Crazyswarm solutions (like LPS or Lighthouse) that's fine too.
-Without this additional sensing capability the Crazyflie will really struggle to generate an accurate state estimate, and some controllers may even fail to run.
+The simplest way to do this is with an Optical Flow deck [(linked here)](https://store.bitcraze.io/collections/decks/products/flow-deck-v2).
+If you are using some sort of external localization tool such as Vicon, Optitrack, or any native Crazyswarm solutions (like LPS or Lighthouse) that's fine too.
+Without this additional sensing capability the Crazyflie will struggle to generate an accurate state estimate, and some controllers may fail entirely.

 2. **Install dependencies**

 Our biggest dependencies are with the Crazyflie ecosystem.
 Start by installing the client and a toolchain to build the firmware with.
 Links can be found below
 - [client](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/installation/install/) -- work up until the 'Extra' section, then return here
-- [firmware](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/building-and-flashing/build/) -- follow the directions to install an ARM toolchain, then return here. we'll cover the rest of the content on this page in a little bit.
+- [firmware](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/building-and-flashing/build/) -- follow the directions to install an ARM toolchain, then return here. we'll cover the rest of the content on this page later.

 From here, we add a select few dependencies of our own.
 ```